Emirate of Ajman: Manama and Masfout

 As well as the city of Ajman, the emirate encompasses two landlocked exclaves, Manama and Masfout.
 Manama is located 73 kilometers to the capital's east, covering an area of 26 km^{2}.
 Manama is in the plains at the foothills of the Hajjar Mountains some 60 km east of Ajman city.
 It also consists of a little, primarily agricultural oasis containing quarries and mines of magnesium and chromium.
-While Masfout is in the mountains proper, some 110 km southeast of Ajman City.
+Masfout is in the mountains proper, some 110 km southeast of Ajman City.
 It consists of a small town that provides essential services and valleys sustained by subsistence farming and marble quarrying.

 The city and main territory of Ajman is bordered to the landward side by Sharjah, while Manama shares borders with Sharjah and Fujairah.
 Masfout borders Oman, Dubai (the village and exclave of Hatta) and Ras Al Khaimah.
 Both Manama and Masfout are fertile regions and support widespread agricultural development.

 Most of the main emirate's landmass is developed, with extensive suburbs stretching out almost to the E311 arterial road, with light industrial zones and warehousing towards the northeast.
 Ajman's creek has been dredged and walled to form a port area and this is the location for the Ajman Port and the Ajman Free Zone.
 Ajman has a thriving textile industry and is home to some 15% of the UAE's manufacturing firms.

 The small areas of sandy desert outside the city support scant seasonal growths of wild grasses and scrub, ghaf trees and occasional date palms.
 Acacia and ghaf trees are to be found in abundance in Manama, which has long been established as an agricultural centre.
 Date palm groves and fruit tree plantations are characteristic of Masfout.